 You might think of New Orleans as the place to be during Mardi Gras or a Super Bowl game, but it's plenty of fun over the winter holidays, too.
-Featuring great shopping in the French Quarter and on Magazine Street, holiday home and garden tours, and thrilling college football games during the winter season, NOLA is filled with festivals, tree lightings, caroling, concerts, and, ultimately, the Christmas spirit during the holidays each year.
+Featuring great shopping in the French Quarter and on Magazine Street, holiday home and garden tours, and thrilling college football games during the winter season, NOLA is filled with festivals, tree lightings, caroling, concerts, and Christmas spirit.